Druwerd/prime_time/README.md

 # PrimeTime

 Command line program that prints out a table of primes with each cell containing the product of the primes.
+The first row and column of the table should have the primes, with each cell containing the product of the primes for the corresponding row and column.

 ## Installation